 When asked about a recent accident where one ship had hit a rock, creating a hole in the hull, and sank quickly, one port operator felt, “the captain must be responsible for this accident.
 He did not prepare well before the ship sails and did not have a clear electronic chart…. we think he did not conduct safe instruction”.
 Often, it was the responsibility of particular ‘Humans’ in particular roles to be responsible for particular aspects of safety.
 When correctly instructing ships wanting to enter Kaohsiung that the draught was 16 meters, one port operator felt that the “Port Authority must be responsible for this issue since the ship owner or other stakeholders will protest against it”.
 In other words, the ship owner of other stakeholders would not consider it their responsibility to check this.
 For other aspects of safety, different ‘Humans’ were felt to be responsible.
-For example, regarding the responsibility for unloading cargo, “terminal operators must check their facilities and safety procedures, including work rule, and dangerous cargo movement”.
+For example, regarding the responsibility for unloading cargo, “terminal operators must check their facilities and safety procedures, including work rules, and dangerous cargo movement”.
 Regarding other aspects, ship owners would be responsible, for example “if officials find some problems exist regarding the ship’s seaworthiness, they would ask the ship owners to repair and fix these, since dangerous ships may bring risky situations and affect other ships and port operations”.
 Further, and at a higher governmental level, different bodies of ‘Humans’ were responsible for checking different aspects, or more than one body was responsible to check certain aspects.
 For example, with regard to checking ship safety, “it is the job of Port State Control (PSC)… we will focus on particular ships which had illegal records in the past and they have high likelihood to be checked when they call at the port… Maritime and Port Bureau (MPB) take charge of this job.
 The MPB has governmental power to regulate the ships, and the Taiwan International Ports Corporation (TIPC) takes charge of port businesses”.
-At an even wider level, a large number of bodies needed to coordinate effectively to ensured safety.
-For example, one official noted that maintaining safety “involves coast guard administration, the center for disease control, the national immigration agency, the port station, the maritime and port bureau, the Taiwan International Port Corporation etc.”.
+At an even wider level, a large number of bodies needed to coordinate effectively to ensure safety.
+For example, one official noted that maintaining safety “involves coast guard administration, the center for disease control, the national immigration agency, the port station, the maritime and port bureau, the Taiwan International Port Corporation etc.”

-‘Human’ factors were also noted in the need for specific training for each individual port, for example that, “if a pilot in Kaohsiung is assigned to Keelung port, they must retrain again since the port environment is different”, or that “The fairways and port designs are different in global ports”, and, “the tide range and hidden reef are different in every port”.
+‘Human’ factors were also noted in the need for specific training for each individual port, for example that, “if a pilot in Kaohsiung is assigned to Keelung port, they must retrain again since the port environment is different”, or that “the fairways and port designs are different in global ports”, and, “the tide range and hidden reef are different in every port”.
 Moreover, ‘Human’ factors were also noted to be combined with computer factors, for example that “human made decisions determine decisions regarding the ship.
 These cannot fully depend on the computer although the computer will provide suggestions and indications regarding which ships have a high or low risk”.
 Often, ‘Human’ factors were said to be connected to wider issues such as safety and maintenance management.
 For example, in a fatality related by one of the port operators when a sailor died after being hit by a thin rope that had snapped in a tug boat fixing operation: “I remember one accident in the tug boat operation.
 The rope of ship was broken and hit ship control station.
 The sailor died immediately.
 There are two types of ropes: rough and thin.
-The thin rope may be broken if it does not be fixed well.
+The thin rope may be broken if it is not fixed well.
 This is related to safety and maintenance management”.